Sinthya01/VSTS-vscode-extension/README.md

 # Visual Studio Team Services Extension
 ### *The extension now supports Team Foundation Server 2015 Update 2 and later!*
 This extension allows you to connect to Team Services, manage your pull requests for your Git repositories as well as monitor builds and work items for your team project.
-It  will use your Git repository information to connect to either Team Services or Team Foundation Server 2015 Update 2 (and later).
+It  will use your local Git repository information to connect to either Team Services or Team Foundation Server 2015 Update 2 (and later).

 ![Visual Studio Team Services extension](assets/vscode.png)

 Here is the [Walkthrough of the Team Services extension for Visual Studio Code](https://www.youtube.com/watch?v=tpjj5i8f6BE) video that shows many of the features of the extension.

+**Note**: The extension does *not* support Team Foundation Version Control (TFVC) at this time.
+Therefore, you must use the extension for your **Git** repositories.

 ## Prerequisites
 ### Visual Studio Team Services